Fact: Out of all the natural disasters in the United States, floods are the most common.

 - Fire starter: Need to make a fire for cooking or for warmth?
 You can’t go wrong with a BIC lighter, waterproof matches, and a good ol’ ferro rod.

 - Rain gear: Winter isn’t the only time you can catch hypothermia.
-If you wanna protect your loved ones from the cold, then each of them better have boots, a poncho or waterproof jacket, and wool pants.
+If you wanna protect your loved ones from the cold, each of them better have boots, a poncho or waterproof jacket, and wool pants.

 - Communication: If the power goes out and you lose phone service, a radio will keep you up to speed on what’s happening.